axelvaldez/radical-companies/_posts/rFiction/E01 First of Earth/2022-03-10-E10-the-end-the-beginning.markdown

 ---
 layout:   post
-title:    "AND THEN THEY WANT TO BURN YOU"
+title:    "The End.
+The Beginning."
-subtitle: "EPISODE 10 – The End.
-The Beginning"
+subtitle: "AND THEN THEY WANT TO BURN YOU — E10"
 authors:  "Matt Perez"
 image:    "and-then-e10.png"
 unlisted: true